ADA Compliance for Websites:

 Many courts have interpreted these general non-discrimination provisions of the ADA to require that places of public accommodation must have accessible websites.

-Who do we need to make our website accessible for?
+Who do you need to make your website accessible for?

 Think about how you interact with the internet.